konahart/konahart.github.io/constellations/index.md

 of a story they are trying to create.
 When does a particular item or character first appear in the story?
 Is its appearance described consistently?

-The ``novel user interface metaphor'' developed by Code Bubbles can be usefully extended to the realm of creative writing.
+The "novel user interface metaphor" developed by Code Bubbles can be usefully extended to the realm of creative writing. *More on this later.*

 Take-aways / novel features of Code Bubbles: